Dora, Baghdad: Iraq War

 In 2005, 1-184 IN Battalion (AASLT), California National Guard, took responsibility of Dora.
 The 184th was attached to 4th BCT, 3ID.
 The battalion sector also included such hot spots as Arab Jabour and Hora Jeb.
 The battalion struggled with such a large area of operations,a sector that the unit they replaced had all but stopped patrolling months before their arrival, yet was recognized for its accomplishments which included the highest arrest rate of insurgents of any unit during 2005, guarding polling sites for both elections in 2005, and their execution of Operation Clean Sweep spoken of by President George Bush in his State of the Union address 2006.
 The battalion commander was relieved of his command due to actions of soldiers under his command and replaced by LTC William Wood, an active LTC from 2 BCT, 3ID.
 COL Cardon, the 4th BCT commander also sent CPT Michael McKinnon to assume command of Alpha Company 184th.
 The 184th Regiment was later awarded the U.S. Army's Valorous Unit Award for their actions in Al-Dora.
 The 184th lost 18 soldiers in their 12 months in Al Dora.
 COL Cardon sent CPT Dave Anderson along with his armor company (Charlie Co, 4-64 AR) to take responsibility of the Arab Jabour sector.
-Both LTC Wood and CPT McKinnon would be killed by IEDs several months after arriving.
+Both LTC Wood and CPT McKinnon would be killed by IEDs several months after arriving, being replaced by LTC Everett Knapp and CPT Danjel Bout.
 Charlie 4-64 suffered several KIAs including 1SG Alan Gifford.
 CPT Anderson and many of his soldiers were wounded in action in their fight to contain al-Qa'ida fighters and Iraqi Sunni insurgents.
 Charlie Company 4-64 moved from FOB Falcon to establish and occupy OP Thorn in the heart of Arab Jabour.
 There they fought daily battles for several months against direct and indirect Sunni insurgent attacks.
 The tank company held OP Thorn until relieved by the 2/506 IN, 101st Airborne in January 2006.
 The 506th was accompanied by Bravo Company 1-35th Armor out of 2nd BCT, 1 Armored Division in Baumholder, Germany from April–November 2006.
 The 506th could not cover the entire sector and it again fell into the hands of al-Qa'ida fighters.
 In 2009 the Battalion was awarded the U.S. Army's Valorous Unit award for its actions in al-Dora.